danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An option to write numeric labels on contours appears as part of the
-“change number of contours” option in the r)ender menu.
+“change number of contours” option in the :ref:`sec:menu-r`.

 Adding arbitrary contour labels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~